solodev/cloud-documentation/src/pages/Sites/Site Overview/index.md

 # Site Overview

-The site detail page gives you a comprehensive overview of your site with convenient access to edits and functionality.
+The Site Overview page gives you a comprehensive overview of your site with convenient access to edits and functionality.

 At the top, there are 3 icons, which can be used to change the site view.
 Maximize the window using the icon of doubled arrows on the right.